Tuition & Financial Aid

 At University of Louisville, the tuition for online degrees is the same for both in-state and out-of-state online students.

-*Active-Duty is defined as on orders for 180 consecutive days or longer.
+* Active-Duty is defined as on orders for 180 days or more.

 Online courses are charged at a different hourly rate than regular courses.
 Students are charged in full for online courses according to those rates even if taking a full-time course load.
 Tuition rate does not include costs associated with a specific course or program, such as textbooks.